mkgold/kinfrastructures/kinfrastructures-syllabus.md

 * Shor, Ira. *Critical Teaching and Everyday Life*.
 Chicago: The University of Chicago Press, 2013.
 Print.
 (Selections in PDF)
 * hooks, bell. *Teaching to Transgress: Education As the Practice of Freedom*.
 New York : Routledge, 2017.
 (Selections in PDF)

-## 5/20 - Final Reflections Due/Final Discussions
+## 5/20 - Collective Intervention and Final Reflections Due/Final Discussions

 # Credits
 In its structure (and, in the case of the blog post assignment, occasionally its language), this syllabus takes direct inspiration from Luke Waltzer's Spring 2020 course on [Critical Infrastructure Studies](https://criticaledtechsp20.commons.gc.cuny.edu/) at the CUNY Graduate Center. \#citepedagogy